 In A Nutshell

 Fluoride is difficult to remove from water.
-Filters by Brita or Pur use activated carbon, which does not remove any fluoride.
+Filters by Brita and Pur use activated carbon, which does not remove any fluoride.
 The filtration methods listed below are only methods recommended by the EPA (United States Environmental Protection Agency) and the WQA (Water Quality Association) for fluoride filtration.
-To remove fluoride, you must use one of the following filter types:

 - Bone Char Filters (recommended filter: Four Stage Countertop Fluoride Removal System by Promolife, which costs about $190 plus any installation cost)